fstarnaud/ozp-documentation-wiki/Backlog.md

 * Survey option in OZP toolbar
 * Show trending apps in Marketplace
 * Business analysis reports, i.e. how many apps were added by day/week/month, top apps of the week, etc.
+* AppBuilder:
+** Tile layout builders
+** IWC support
+** IWC backwards compatibility
+** 508 assistance
+** developer documentation for building information dashboards
+* Featured Apps - two apps per organization
+* Infinite scroll on main page of Marketplace
+* Add button on Marketplace to go back to the top of main page
+* Featured Apps in individual categories
+* Metrics - track users that favorite a dashboard, as well as what widgets they add or subtract from it